Dansby Swanson Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings (2022)

-- The Brewers surrendered 190 total home runs last season (1.2 per game) to rank 25th in baseball.
+- The Brewers allowed 190 total home runs last season (1.2 per game) to rank 25th in baseball.

-- Woodruff will make his first start of the season for the Brewers.
+- Lauer will take the mound to start for the Brewers, his first of the season.

-- In his last appearance on Monday, Oct.
-3, the 30-year-old righty, started and went six innings against the Arizona Diamondbacks.
+- When he last appeared on Tuesday, Oct.
+4, the 27-year-old left-hander started the game and went six scoreless innings against the Arizona Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.